Gender segregation and exclusion

 Trans people’s non-participation in sports can stem from negative experiences or that one doesn’t fit into the system.

 In systems where people are divided by gender trans people are too often excluded from partaking.
-Sports is often gender divided and both practice and competitions are carried out in female and male categories.
+Sports are often gender divided and both practice and competitions are carried out in female and male categories.

 There are also sports where female and male categories compete in different disciplines or have different rules for the same categories.
 It can be about lifting more or less heavy or running different distances.
-The male category can have longer intervals in games, longer tracks, higher jumps, heavier apparatus or a bigger field.
+The male category may have longer intervals in games, longer tracks, higher jumps, heavier apparatus or a bigger field.

 The study Hbtq och idrott: Ungdomars erfarenheter och villkor inom svensk idrott provides an LGBTQ perspective on sports.
 The quotes and texts here are from the study.
-The study was carried out by RFSL and RFSL Ungdom on behalf of the Swedish Sports Federation.
+The study was carried out by RFSL and RFSL Ungdom on behalf of the Swedish Sports Confederation.

 In the study Hbtq och idrott, Alex, a transsexual guy who is 16 says that he exercises at a gym, but that he would rather play football.
-After undergoing gender affirming treatment he hopes to be able to play football with other guys.
-But by the time he will have gotten the treatment he will be an adult and will have spent his whole youth waiting to practice the sport of his dreams, losing the opportunity of a career in football.
+After undergoing gender-affirming treatment he hopes to be able to play football with other guys.
+But by the time he will have gotten the treatment, he will be an adult and will have spent his whole youth waiting to practice the sport of his dreams, losing the opportunity of a career in football.

 Alex describes how there’s a sense of community in ballgames:

 Alex can’t be a part of this community.
 It’s not until others also see him as a guy that he believes he’ll be able to access the sport he dreams about.

 One of the preconditions to be able to change legal gender is that you have been in contact with a specialised gender assessment team for at least two years.
 Added to that are waiting times to start a gender assessment process.
 In some places in Sweden the waiting times can be up to two years.